gorjanradevski/phd-reads/README.md

-# A (non-)curated list of blog-posts, essays, podcasts, etc., about (machine learning) research
+# A (non-)curated list of blog-posts, essays, etc., about (machine learning) research

 Just a bunch of stuff that I keep here instead of as bookmarks...